aagrxyz/fastPPCA/README.md

 Each line after represent each row of the genotype matrix where each row corresponds to a SNP and each entry is either 0,1 or 2 representing the number of allele in the corresponding individual at that SNP.
 If the entry is missing it is represented as 9.

 Look at the example.geno file in the examples directory to get a better understanding.

+#### Second:

+The inout can be in the plink binary format, as descibed at [Plink BED](https://www.cog-genomics.org/plink/1.9/input#bed)

+Make sure to set the text_version to false in the parameter file, or don't use the -txt command line flag, when running.

 ## Built With